Who are they?

 They have a variety of festivals:

-The omereife(ogene) festival: it’s usually happening around the month of August and September.
-New yam, party with the flow of music, dance, and food for the villages like mgbele, Nkwesi, and Egbuoma.
+The omereife(ogene) festival: it usually happens around August and September.
+New yam, party with the flow of music, dance, and food for the villages like Mgbele, Nkwesi, and Egbuoma.

-The Okorosha festival: The New Year vibes are from August to September, with the dance of masquerade and play from nearby villages like Awo-Omamma.
+The Okorosha festival: The New Year vibes are from August to September, with masquerade dances and plays from nearby villages like Awo-Omamma.

 Owu festival: This festival is a dance connected to the lake goddess.
 Both women join the masquerade, which is not common in Igbo land.